mrmlnc/fast-glob/README.md

 Allow glob patterns without slashes to match a file path based on its basename.
 For example, `a?b` would match the path `/xyz/123/acb`, but not `/xyz/acb/123`.

+> :book: This option has no affect to negative patterns from any source (patterns, `ignore`).

 #### suppressErrors

   * Type: `boolean`